andrew-chen-dev/90DaysOfDevOps/2022/Days/day01.md

 Tools for implementing CI/CD pipeline include Jenkins, Github actions, Gitlab CICD.
 You will need to learn how the CI/CD tools integrate with the other tools to test and deploy code.
 CI/CD tools like Jenkins automatically deploy the application

 IaC (Infrastructure as Code) is also a concept to be familiar with: Using code to provision and manage infrastructure.
 If one of the below environments goes down, you want to be able to easily replicate the infrastructure through code.
+Terraform, Ansible, and Puppet are examples of tools for IaC

 ![image](https://github.com/user-attachments/assets/3cdd9251-ddc9-472e-a440-4910d75e7cf2)